slyon/ubuntu-maintainers-handbook/PackageMerging.md

 Now we do some cleaning:

 * Delete imports, etc
-* Delete changelog, maintainer
+* Delete any commit only changing metadata like changelog, maintainer
 * Possibly rearrange commits if it makes logical sense

-So to sum up, if you see any commit with metadata like changelog or update-maintainer which is still inside you interactive rebase, remove those commits.

 You should also squash these kinds of commits together: